AJ-cubes/CAPSAlert/README.md

 # CAPSAlert

 Display icons in the system tray to indicate whether CapsLock is on or off.
-Display a pulsing circle around the mouse when CapsLock is on and the feature is enabled - code written in AutoHotkey v2.0 (.ahk).
+Display a pulsing circle around the mouse when CapsLock is on and the feature is enabled - code written in AutoHotkey v2.0 (`.ahk`).
 Code compiled into Windows Executable (`.exe`).

-- Icons displayed in the System Tray.
+- Icons displayed in the `System Tray`.
 - Icons display based on:
   - CapsLock on or off
   - Circle display toggled on or off